jacquicheng/civic-innovation-summer/README.md

 ##Program Components

-The program is broken down into three portions.
+The program is broken down into three portions, run by three different organizations and formed into one cohesive summer experience.

 1. **ChangeMakers**: an experience that provides youth with the tools and training they need to be powerful and thoughtful citizens and leaders.
 This portion has 100 teens and is run by the [Mikva Challenge](http://www.mikvachallenge.org/summer/) and it runs five days a week.